Oneflow-Inc/libai/docs/source/tutorials/Config.md

         stage=1,
     ),

-    # Save a checkpoint after every this number of iterations,
+    # Save a model checkpoint after every this number of iterations,
     # and maximum number of checkpoint will be kept.
     checkpointer=dict(period=5000, max_to_keep=100),